Is It Possible to Rebuild Trust After An Affair?

-There are six steps you must take to rebuild trust that has been broken in your marriage:
+Six steps you must take for rebuilding trust in your marriage

-1. The spouse who was unfaithful must immediately break all ties with the affair partner, or, in the case of pornography or sexual addiction, put all necessary boundaries in place.
-The spouse who was unfaithful might protest that this step is unreasonable, especially if they see their ex-lover at work or if running into each other is practically unavoidable.
-But, the temptation to resume the affair can be too strong, no matter how well-intentioned a the reforming spouse may be.
+- The unfaithful spouse must immediately break all ties with the affair partner, or, in the case of pornography or sexual addiction, put all necessary boundaries in place.
+The unfaithful spouse might protest that this step is unreasonable, especially if they see their ex-lover at work or if running into each other is practically unavoidable.
+But, the temptation to resume the affair can be too strong, no matter how well-intentioned the reforming spouse may be.
 Besides, your spouse will never be comfortable knowing that your ex is still in, or even near the picture.
-So, the spouse who was unfaithful must do whatever it takes to distance from and avoid the affair person, even if that means changing jobs or moving to a new area.
+So, the unfaithful spouse must do whatever it takes to distance from and avoid the affair person, even if that means changing jobs or moving to a new area.

-2. Disclose lies and secrets that have occurred.
-These will block trust, progress and intimacy with your spouse.
+- Disclose lies and secrets that have occurred.
+These will block trust, progress, and intimacy with your spouse.
 This may need to be done in the presence of a pastor or counselor.

-4. Commit to Christian counseling including sorting through the issues leading up to the crisis and making necessary changes.
+- Commit to a Christian program that helps you sort through the issues leading up to the crisis and make necessary changes.

-These steps are necessary to establish trust, re-connect emotionally and to grow together again.
+These steps are necessary to establish trust, reconnect emotionally and grow together again.
 Dedication, transparency, and honesty will serve as vital ingredients.
 In time, trust will grow again.